-Welcome to the website of the European Tsunami Risk Service (ETRiS), a DDSS (Data, Data products, Services, and Software) service for tsunami risk.
-This service is part of the candidate Thematic Core Service for tsunami and is integrated into the Integrated Core Service Data Portal of the European Plate Observing System (EPOS).
-The primary objective of this service is virtual access provision for DDSS for tsunami vulnerability and risk components.
+The European Tsunami Risk Service (ETRiS) is a DDSS (Data, Data Products, Services, and Software) service for tsunami risk.
+This service is part of the Thematic Core Service tsunami (TCS Tsunami) and is integrated into the Integrated Core Service Data Portal of the European Plate Observing System (EPOS-ICS-C).

-Theis web platform will provide some essential DDSS required for probabilistic tsunami risk analysis (PTRA) such as:
+This web platform will provide some essential DDSS required for probabilistic tsunami risk analysis (PTRA) such as:

 - Maps (visualizing data products and data sets)